aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to TSV via Java or Online App" h2="On Premise Java API to export POWERPOINT to TSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a POWERPOINT file to TSV can be done quickly and easily with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of APIs that provide developers with the tools they need to create, manipulate, and convert a variety of file formats.
+With Aspose.Total for Java, you can convert a POWERPOINT file to TSV in two simple steps.

+The first step is to export the POWERPOINT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in a variety of formats.
+It provides a wide range of features, including the ability to export presentations to HTML.

+The second step is to convert the HTML file to TSV using Aspose.Cells for Java.
+Aspose.Cells for Java is an API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats.
+It provides a wide range of features, including the ability to convert HTML to TSV.

-You can convert POWERPOINT file to TSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to TSV.
+By using Aspose.Total for Java, you can quickly and easily convert a POWERPOINT file to TSV in two simple steps.
+First, you can export the POWERPOINT file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to TSV using Aspose.Cells for Java.
+With Aspose.Total for Java, you can easily convert POWERPOINT to TSV in no time.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}